efernandez1121/3D-Group-PROJ/README.md

 ### Contributions from each person
 Talia Goody
 * Fish minigame - Stamina replenish game:
+    * interacting with the pond to start the minigame
-    * game logic
+    * Simon says
     * fish spawning
+    * sound design in fishing minigame
 * Level Design:
     * design maze and construct path layout
     * start and end points
-    * thwumps (enemies - the same as the ones in mario)
     * fish ponds (stamina minigame)
 * Chest
     * contributed to the functionality of interacting with the chest